RafaelSantos025/Bruteforcer/README.md

   ...
 ```

-* Result when using the `.` as the character separator:
+* How the engine will work when using the `.` as the character separator:

 ```http
 admin.files